Do you operate all year round?

 How long is the tour?

-The tour is approximately 4 hours duration.
-However, there are the occasional days when we may run a little behind schedule, due to beach conditions.
+The tour is approximately 4 hours duration, however there are the occasional days when we may run a little behind schedule due to slow beach conditions.
+The time is broken down as follows (approximate only!):-

 On certain days – due to late tides and daylight issues – we run shorter tours to Black Reef, where the first colony of gannets is located.
 These are around 2.5-3hrs duration and are discounted accordingly.